explaingit

 USE CASE 1

-Detect and outline objects in medical scans to assist diagnosis and treatment planning.
+Detect and outline objects in medical images to identify and segment anatomical regions or anomalies.

 USE CASE 2